TikTok asks U.S. court to slow forced sale with deadline approaching

 After months of threatening to ban TikTok on national security grounds, President Trump issued an order in August requiring ByteDance to sell its U.S. operations by Nov 12.
 In September, the Trump administration announced it would essentially ban TikTok by that same date unless the company sold its U.S. assets.

-TikTok has been scrambling to negotiate with investors and suitors to resolve the fight, and struck a preliminary deal to spin off its U.S. operations with investment from Oracle and Walmart.
+TikTok has been scrambling to negotiate with investors and suitors to resolve the fight, and it struck a preliminary deal to spin off its U.S. operations with investment from Oracle and Walmart.
 The deal would create a new TikTok Global company headquartered in the United States, with Walmart and Oracle as investors, according to the companies.
 It would also make Oracle a technology partner that secures TikTok’s U.S. data.

 Trump gave his conditional blessing to that proposal in September, but a TikTok spokeswoman said Tuesday that the company hasn’t been able to finalize the deal because of the government’s process.
 The company said it asked the government for a 30-day extension, which was a condition of the order, but it hadn’t been granted by Tuesday.